benwalks/Lets-Build-Instagram-Free-Book/Chapter Five/Chapter 5 - Liking Larry's Legs.md

 end
 ```

 Quite a lot to take in right?
-Well, heres that same code again but with some added comments in order for you to make sense of it all:
+Well, here's that same code again but with some added comments in order for you to make sense of it all:

 ```ruby
 module PostsHelper